On the topology of random complexes built over stationary point processes: Introduction

+where the $\nu_k(\Phi,\beta)$ are defined in Theorem~\ref{propmorseptsth}.
+Since there is no appearance in these results of an analogue to the $f$ of (\ref{earlyequn}), the normalizations here have the same orders as in the Poisson and i.i.d. cases. \end{longlist}

-{\sc III.
-Connectivity regime: $r_n^d = \Theta(\log n)$.} Clearly, if $r_n$ is large enough, there comes a point (which we call the {\em contractibility radius}) beyond which each point of $\Phi_n$ will be connected to the others, and the \cech complex will become contractible to a single point, while the \VR complex will become topologically $k$-connected.
+\begin{longlist} \item[III. \textsc{Connectivity regime}: $r_n^d = \Theta(\log n)$.]
+Clearly, if $r_n$ is large enough, there comes a point (which we call the \emph{contractibility radius}) beyond which each point of $\Phi_n$ will be connected to the others, and the \v{C}ech complex will become contractible to a single point, while the Vietoris--Rips complex will become topologically $k$-connected.
 (This is certainly the case if $r_n=\sqrt{d}n^{1/d}$.)
-The question, then, is ``how large is large enough".
+The question then is ``how large is large enough?''

-It turns out that in the current scenario of negative association there exist case dependent constants $C$ such that for, $r_n \geq C(\log n)^{{1}/{d}}$, $C(\Phi_n,r_n)$ is contractible w.h.p.\ as $n \to \infty$.
-In the specific cases of the Ginibre process or zeroes of Gaussian entire functions, this happens earlier, and $r_n = \Theta((\log n)^{{1}/{4}})$ is the radius for contractibility of the \v{C}ech complex.
-As a trivial corollary, it follows that, w.h.p.\, $\chi(C(\Phi_n,r_n)) = 1$ when $r_n$ is the radius of contractibility.
-Further, for the Ginibre process, $r_n = \Theta((\log n)^{{1}/{4}})$ is also the critical radius for $k$-connectedness of the Vietoris--Rips complex.
+It turns out that in the current scenario of negative association there exist case dependent constants $C$ such that for $r_n \geq C(\log n)^{{1}/{d}}$, $C(\Phi_n,r_n)$ is contractible w.h.p. as $n \to \infty$.
+In the specific cases of the Ginibre process or zeroes of Gaussian entire functions, this happens earlier, and $r_n = \Theta ((\log n)^{{1}/{4}})$ is the radius for contractibility of the \v {C}ech complex.
+As a trivial corollary, it follows that, w.h.p. $\chi (C(\Phi_n,r_n)) = 1$ when $r_n$ is the radius of contractibility.
+Further, for the Ginibre process, $r_n = \Theta((\log n)^{{1}/{4}})$ is also the critical radius for $k$-connectedness of the Vietoris--Rips complex. \end{longlist}